Your Patients May Have A Serious Sleep Disorder

 - 15 (moderate OSA).

-- Prevalence of OSA is higher in the following ethnic groups
+- The prevalence of OSA is higher in the following ethnic groups

 - Hispanic Women

 - 85 to 90 percent of people within the U.S. who may have OSA have not been identified.